Banner

-For 30 years, the PhotoMechanics conference has been a unique international forum, gathering academics and practitionners to promote the use of full-field measurement techniques in applied mechanics.
-For the 13rd edition, the chair of PhotoMechanics is glad to welcome you to Paris (France) during the 2026 Toussaint holidays (26 to 29 of october) !
+For 30 years, the PhotoMechanics conference has been a recognized international forum bringing together academics, engineers, and practitioners to promote the use of full-field measurement techniques in applied mechanics.

 AIMS & SCOPE